zalando-zmon/zmon-docs/docs/getting-started.rst

 Getting Started
 ***************

-In order to easily get started use our pre-configured Vagrant box.

-You need to have Vagrant *(at least 1.7.4)* and a Vagrant Provider (e.g. VirtualBox) installed on your machine.

-You can obtain the Vagrant box from https://github.com/zalando/zmon.
-Clone the repository with git:
+To quickly get started with ZMON, use the preconfigured Vagrant box featured on the `main ZMON repository`_.
+Make sure you've installed Vagrant *(at least 1.7.4)* and a Vagrant provider like VirtualBox on your machine.
+Clone the repository with Git:

 .. code-block:: bash

    $ git clone https://github.com/zalando/zmon.git
    $ cd zmon/

-From within the cloned repository run:
+From within the cloned repository, run:

 .. code-block:: bash

    $ vagrant up

-Bootstrapping the image for the first time will take quite long.
-(Time to grab some coffee)
+Bootstrapping the image for the first time will take a bit of time.
+You might want to grab some coffee while you wait. :)

 When it's finally up, Vagrant will report on how to reach the ZMON web interface: